prathik/Google-Login/README.md

 1. Define **HOST** with the domain name of your website.

-2. Define **ONLY_AlLOW** with the domain name that you want to allow.
-For all Google users, change it to *@gmail.com* if you want to allow only  google apps specific users change it to *@yourdomain.com*.
+2. Define **ONLY_AlLOW** with a domain name to allow only the users of a specific Google Apps domain to login.
+To allow all Google Accounts users change it to *@gmail.com*, doing this will prevent users of a specific Google Apps domain from loggin in.

 3. If you need a separate base path, then change the **BASE_PATH**, generally no change is required for this.